tomas-pecserke/YamlFixturesBundle/Resources/doc/index.md

 ```

 It's also possible to place your YaML fixtures into `app/Resources/YourBundleName/fixtures` directory.
-In that case alle files with same filename in in your bundle's `Resources/fixtures` directory
+In that case all files with same filename in in your bundle's `Resources/fixtures` directory
-will be "overriden" by those from `app/Resources`.
+will be "overridden" by those from `app/Resources`.
 No merging is done.

 Property `data` contains data, that will be transformed into database objects.
 **Property of object must be public or accessible via setter method.**